Yelp/bravado/docs/source/quickstart.rst

 Validations
 -----------

-``bravado`` validates the schema as per v2.0 swagger spec.
+``bravado`` validates the schema against the Swagger 2.0 Spec.
 Validations are also done on the requests and the responses.

 Validation example: